jaredrhine/monobrew/README.md

 - Parsing the config file results in an ordered sequence of "ops" (aka "blocks") which are executed by the `Runner` in order.
 - Valid config file directives are:
   - `new-op [LABEL]`
-  - `script regsh until [END]`
+  - `exec shell until [END]`
   - `halt-if-fail`
   - `state-dir [PATH_TO_DIR]`
 - `state-dir [DIRECTORY]`
-  - A `state-dir` directive must be present in the config file and specify a filesystem path to a directory.
+  - A `state-dir` directive will change the default `/var/tmp/monobrew` directory to use your preferred directory instead.
+If present, it must be specify a filesystem path to a directory.
 The path will be created if it doesn't already exist, and `monobrew` will record a number of files to that directory while executing the config.
 - `new-op [LABEL]`
   - Define a new op using a `new-op` directive.
 The directives below the `new-op` line
   - Each `new-op` "resets" the block definition to an empty state; all directives specified above the `new-op` line are not persistent.
 Each `new-op` directive needs a unique "label" placed after `new-op`, like: `new-op delete-all-the-things`.
 This label is used only for reporting.
 No whitespace is allowed.
-  - `script regsh until [END]`
+  - `exec shell until [END]`
-    - Inside (underneath) a `new-op` directive, define a shell script to be executed for that op using `script regsh until [HEREIS]` directive.
+    - Inside (underneath) a `new-op` directive, define a shell script to be executed for that op using `exec shell until [HEREIS]` directive.
     - All text between the "script" line and the HEREIS line is used as the body of the script.
 You can use embedded newlines and indentation as you'd prefer.
-    - `regsh` means "regular shell".
+    - `shell` means "regular shell".
 The command used for this op will be `/bin/sh` (not BASH), and the `-ex` switches will be set (for "exit on any error" and "trace the script").
     - `[HEREIS]` can be any string (square brackets are not required).
+  - `halt-if-fail`
+    - Set `halt-if-fail` within a `new-op` directive to cause `monobrew` to exit if that op returns any exit code except 0 representing success.
 - Comments and whitespace
-  - Blank newlines are ignored (but maintained within `script` tags).
+  - Blank newlines are ignored (but maintained within `exec` tags).
   - Comments are defined by a line starting with a hash character, with optional whitespace before the hash mark.
 - Each execution of a block by the `Runner` records a set of files in the directory specified by the `state-dir` directive.
 There are three files created:
   - `${SEQUENCE}.${BLOCK-NAME}.output` - the merged stdout + stderr from the executed op
   - `${SEQUENCE}.${BLOCK-NAME}.exitcode` - contains a single line with a single number recording the exit code of the executed op
   - `${SEQUENCE}.${BLOCK-NAME}.run` - JSON file with metadata about the inputs, outputs, and context of the executed op
     - `label` (string) - a unique name for the block, as specified on the `new-op` line
     - `opCounter` (integer) - the order or sequence is which this block was run
     - `command` (string) - the executable run for this op
     - `commandPath` (string) - the full file path to the command, after searching `PATH`
     - `args` (list of strings) - the command line parameters passed to the executable
     - `stdin` (string) - the standard input that was passed to the executable
     - `success` (boolean) - true if the executable run without errors (that is, exit code was 0)
     - `exitCode` (integer) - the exit code returned by the completed executable
     - `haltIfFail` (boolean) - true if `halt-on-fail` was configured for this op
     - `startTime` (iso8601 timestamp) - the timestamp when the executable started to run
     - `endTime` (iso8601 timestamp) - the timestamp when the executable completed
     - `elapsedTime` (float) - wall-clock time spent by the executable (end time minus start time)
     - `runError` (string) - a string recording the error if the executable was not able to be started
     - `outputIsEmpty` (boolean) - true if there was no output at all returned by the executable
     - `outputFile` (string) - the file path where the combined standard output and standard error from the executable can be found
 - _(TODO)_ Whitespace before and after directives is ignored.
 - _(TODO)_ Directives are case insensitive.
 - _(TODO)_ You can split configuration into multiple files using the `include-config` directive.